apache/openwhisk-devtools/kubernetes/README.md

 #### Whisk Processes Docker Files

 for Kubernets, all of the whisk images need to be public Docker files.
-For this, there is a helper script that will run `gradle build` for the main openwhisk repo and retag all of the images for a custom docker hub user.
+There are a number of files which are published [here](https://hub.docker.com/r/openwhisk/), but some of these need a few extra configurations to work with Kube.
+For this, there is a helper script that will pull build cusom images using the published OpenWhisk images as the base.
+Then tag and push the images for a custom docker hub user.

 **Note:** This scripts assumes that you already have push access to dockerhub, or some other repo and are already targeted.
 To do this, you will need to run the `docker login` command.

-This script has 2 arguments:
+This script has 1 arguments:
 1. The name of the dockerhub repo where the images will be published.
    For example:

    ```
    docker/build.sh <danlavine>
    ```

-   will retage the `whisk/invoker` docker image built by gradle and publish it to `danlavine/whisk_invoker`.

-2. (OPTIONAL) This argument is the location of the OpenWhisk repo.
-   By default this repo is assumed to live at `$HOME/workspace/openwhisk`

 ## Manually building Kube Files
 #### Deployments and Services